• Skip to primary navigation

 • blond roux

-• it will become the color of peanut butter
+• it will become a peanut butter color

 • and then finally a dark brown roux comparable to milk chocolate.